Pringley/patentpaper2/paper.markdown

 ![Histogram of patents with 50 or more citations](indeghist50up.png)

-Popularized by @garfield64, the simplest way to determine a patent is counting its forward citations -- that is, other patents which cite the patent in question.
+Popularized by @garfield64, the simplest way to determine a patent's relative importance is counting its forward citations -- that is, other patents which cite the patent in question.
 In a citation network where edges are drawn from the citing patent to the cited patent, the number of forward citations for a given node is its **indegree**, or the number of edges ending at the given node.

 In our data, 89% of patents have fewer than 5 citations, and 99% have fewer than 50.
 Nevertheless, there is a small group of slightly over fifty patents